worc/glyphs/readme.md

 The app should boot up just fine with NPM 4.1.1 and Node 7.8.0.
-Just run an `npm install` and then an `npm run start`, the app should be available at
+Just run an `npm install`, `npm run build`, and then an `npm run start`, the app should be available at
 [http://localhost:3000](http://localhost:3000)

 The project is basically three things: a dictionary of glyphs from the game Ingress, a rendering engine to turn an abstract model of that glyph into a DOM canvas, and then a Node/Express app to make that DOM available in a browser.